microsoft/Mastering-the-Marketplace/docs/vm/index.md

 The content in this course is from a live hands-on workshop.
 These demo-heavy modules take you all the way from creating a new virtual machine in Azure through publishing a custom virtual machine offer to the Microsoft commercial marketplace.
 If you are looking to publish a new virtual machine offer, this series will get you from beginner to advanced in a short time.

-Neelavarsha Duddanahalli Kumar Mahesh and Julio Colon created this course.

 [✉️](https://forms.office.com/r/0gCrzhSMkw) [Let us know what you need](https://forms.office.com/r/0gCrzhSMkw) from this content, or tell us how we're doing.

 [🚦](../learning-paths/virtual-machine-offers.md) Not sure where to get started?
 Try the *Working with Virtual Machine Offers* [Learning Path](../learning-paths/virtual-machine-offers.md).